Homeless Prevention and Rapid Rehousing Program.

-The money is being provided to your local state housing authority related agencies.
+The grant money or other funding is being provided to your local state housing authority related agencies near you.
 These state governments are then distributing the funds to charities and non-profits at the city and county level so that the money can be provided to those who need it most.

 Types of rental and housing assistance offered